Border reivers: Arms and armaments

 The original dress of a shepherd's plaid was later replaced by light armour such as brigandines or jacks of plate (a type of sleeveless doublet into which small plates of steel were stitched), and metal helmets such as burgonets or morions; hence their nickname of the "steel bonnets".
+The use of 'iron' bonnets and lances in raids is recorded as early as 1415.
 They were armed with light lances - which were occasionally used as a javelin - and small shields, and sometimes also with longbows, or light crossbows, known as "latches", or later on in their history with one or more pistol, known as "gonns."
 They invariably also carried swords and dirks.